December 3, 2016

 The phony theft of the diamonds means Nelson’s insurance policy will pay off.
 But it will take six weeks to get the money returned to Banner.
 Nelson pays Banner a visit poolside with his twenty-two-inch television console nearby.
 After Nelson’s attempt to explain, Banner threatens Nelson, who pushes Banner backward into the pool, tipping over the console on the way down.
 Never mix electricity and chlorine.

 Note: This B-movie has the qualifying attributes.
 Dark filters for night scenes.
 Abrupt editing.
 Many interior scenes were filmed with an area microphone.
 Showing Nelson in his 1961 Chrysler pulling curbside a few times at the same location supplements the film’s location action and cements a low budget.
 The music score, so promising at the beginning, inserts itself in some scenes as if the composer never saw the rushes.
-Except for the poor lighting, questionable script and directing, it may likely satisfy an hour, however.
+Except for the poor lighting, questionable script and directing, it may satisfy an hour, however.

 October 22, 2016